mjkerrison/obsidian-simple-kanban/README.md

 - Minor flicker on rerender as scroll is restored
 - Subtasks and child notes are displayed on cards; subtasks support inline toggling
-- No sorting controls yet; no bulk operations
+- No bulk operations; limited sorting controls are per-column only
-- Drag-and-drop between columns not yet implemented (planned via `statusTag`)

 ## Contributing / Development